Home » Recipes » Main Dish Recipes » Southern Black Beans and Rice

 • Garnishes – Garnish the finished dish in whatever way makes you happy!
 I like to add a splash of red wine vinegar, some finely chopped fresh tomato, and chives.
 Others prefer a little salsa, some fresh cilantro, and sour cream on their serving.

-🔪 How to Make Southern Black Beans and Rice
+How I Make My Southern Black Beans and Rice

 Vegetables cooking in a skillet.